-Researching the market is crucial before any product launch.
+Researching the market is crucial before you launch your start-up.
 Understanding your market as well as its needs and potential is essential to any business.

-Competition – It is essential to know who your competition is and how you could differentiate yourself from them.
-In a nutshell, why would potential customers buy from you rather than your competitors?
+It is essential to know who your competition is and how you could differentiate yourself from them.
+In a nutshell, why would potential customers buy from your rather than from your competitors?

-Profitability – When calculating profitability, it is important to calculate a realistic selling price Vs costs + overheads.
-Anyone starting a business would usually be aiming at making a profit.
+When calculating profitability, it is important to calculate a realistic selling price vs. costs and overheads.
+Anyone starting a business would usually be aiming to make a profit.
 If the product is not viable, the business can’t be sustained.

-Growth potential – All business should have room for growth, especially start-ups.
+All businesses should have room for growth, especially start-ups.
 It is therefore essential to wisely estimate the business’ growth potential in terms of market and in terms of product.